 Petrol, diesel price hike: India in talks with Saudi Arabia and Russia

-Petrol, diesel price hike: India in talks with Saudi Arabia and Russia2 min read .
-Updated: 26 Oct 2021, 03:49 PM IST
+Petrol, diesel price hike: India in talks with Saudi Arabia and Russia

 The talks, earlier confirmed by sources, is aimed to rationalise the price of global crude oil which impacts pricing of petrol and diesel in India.
 Centre's move comes amid rising fuel prices that have hit an all-time high.